Supercell: Low precipitation (LP)

-LP supercells rarely spawn tornadoes, and those that form tend to be weak, small, and high-based tornadoes, but strong tornadoes have been observed.
+LP supercells rarely spawn tornadoes, and those that form tend to be weak, small, and very high-based tornadoes, but strong tornadoes have been observed.
 These storms, although generating lesser precipitation amounts and producing smaller precipitation cores, can generate huge hail.
 LPs may produce hail larger than 75 mm (baseball-sized) in clear air where no rainfall is visible.
 LPs are thus hazardous to people and animals caught outside as well as to storm chasers and spotters.
 Due to the lack of a heavy precipitation core, LP supercells often exhibit relatively weak radar reflectivity without clear evidence of a hook echo, when in fact they are producing a tornado at the time.
 LP supercells may not even be recognized as supercells in reflectivity data unless one is trained or experienced on their radar characteristics.
 This is where observations by storm spotter and storm chasers may be of vital importance in addition to Doppler velocity (and polarimetric) radar data.

 LP supercells are quite sought after by storm chasers because the limited amount of precipitation makes sighting tornadoes at a safe distance much less difficult than with a classic or HP supercell and more so because of the unobscured storm structure unveiled.
 During spring and early summer, areas in which LP supercells are readily spotted include southwestern Oklahoma and northwestern Texas, among other parts of the western Great Plains.